markt-de/puppet-acme/README.md

 It takes several puppet runs to issue a certificate.
 Two Puppet runs are required to prepare the CSR on your Puppet node.
-Two more Puppet runs on your Puppet Server are required to sign the certificate.
+Two more Puppet runs on your Puppetserver are required to sign the certificate and send it to PuppetDB.
 Now it's ready to be collected by your Puppet node.

 The process is seamless for certificate renewals, but it takes a little time to issue a new certificate.

 ### HTTP-01 challenge type untested

-The HTTP-01 challenge type is supported, but it's untested with this module.
+The HTTP-01 challenge type is theoretically supported, but it is untested with this module.
 Some additional parameters may be missing.
 Feel free to report issues or suggest enhancements.

 ### OS Compatibility

-This module was tested on CentOS/RedHat and Ubuntu/Debian.
+This module was tested on CentOS/RedHat, Ubuntu/Debian and FreeBSD.
 Please open a new issue if your operating system is not supported yet, and provide information about problems or missing features.